TomazFilgueira/UFRN-ML-2025-1/README.md

 ## EDA Checkpoints
 In order to make a good data analysis i have followed some checkpoints.
 They are described below:

-1. Descriptive Statistics:
+**1. Descriptive Statistics:**
    - What is this highest values for each column?
    - What is the lowest values for each column?
    - According to the data dictionary, those numbers are correct?

-2. Mapping Categorical Columns: Identify and name every categories from categorical column in order to make a understandable analysis later on
+**2. Mapping Categorical Columns:** Identify and name every categories from categorical column in order to make a understandable analysis later on

-3. Dealing with missing values: Here we will identify how many rows are empty in our dataset and how deal with those observations.
+**3. Dealing with missing values:** Here we will identify how many rows are empty in our dataset and how deal with those observations.

-4. Removing duplicated rows: Rows that are duplicated in a dataset do not include any information by the end of the day.
+**4. Removing duplicated rows:** Rows that are duplicated in a dataset do not include any information by the end of the day.
 It is important to remove them from our analysis

-5. Plotting Kernel Density Distribution from numerical features: Here things starting to going well.
+**5. Plotting Kernel Density Distribution from numerical features:** Here things starting to going well.
 It is time to see how the data is distributed and acquiring more insghits

-6. Plotting bar graph from categorical features: On the other hand, categorical features can be analyzed ploting bar graphs
+**6. Plotting bar graph from categorical features:** On the other hand, categorical features can be analyzed ploting bar graphs

-7. Feature selection: is there any other feature combination in order to strenghten our insights?
+**7. Feature engineering:** is there any other feature combination in order to strenghten our insights?
 Let's see

 ## Descriptive Statistics:

-From our first checkpoint we used the pd.describe() function so that we can compare the highest and loweste values from the dataframa to the dataset dictionary.
+From our first checkpoint we used the `pd.describe()` function so that we can compare the highest and loweste values from the dataframa to the dataset dictionary.
 Its output is pointed below:
 ```
         age	        sex	        cp	        trestbps	chol	    fbs	        restecg	    thalachh	exang	    oldpeak	    slope	    ca	        thal	    target
 count	1888.000000	1888.000000	1888.000000	1888.000000	1888.000000	1888.000000	1888.000000	1888.000000	1888.000000	1888.000000	1888.000000	1888.000000	1888.000000	1888.000000